 Greenville County elementary schools use the Balanced Literacy framework.
 This includes components unique to primary grades such as shared reading and literacy centers, in addition to components used in primary and intermediate classrooms that include guided reading and interactive read alouds.
 Two times during the school year, teachers administer the Fountas and Pinnell Benchmark Assessment.
 Teachers use the results of this assessment to determine students' independent, instructional, and frustration levels.
 They then design reading groups and lessons based on students' levels and skills needed.
-District assessments that correlate with Common Core State Standards and Balanced Literacy are also used by classroom teachers to monitor student learning.
+District assessments that correlate with South Carolina State Standards and Balanced Literacy are also used by classroom teachers to monitor student learning.
 The students are tested on written comprehension, written expression and phonics on these forms of summative assessments.

 Students participate using Writing Prompts in the fall, winter, and spring of each school year.
 The writing prompts are placed in the students' cumulative record.
 The teachers use the writing process when teaching writing.
 Teachers use the following writing process components with the students: prewriting, first draft, revising, editing, and publishing.
-The prompts are assessed in grades 3-5 using the Common Core State Standards Smarter Balanced writing rubrics.
-In grades Kindergarten-second grade, district rubrics adapted from the Smarter Balanced rubrics are used to assess these prompts.
+The prompts are assessed in grades 3-5 using the district writing rubrics.
+In grades Kindergarten-second grade, district rubrics are used to assess these prompts.